Roadmap

 Eventual Release: v1.0 #

-It will have a line of progression through Super Practica A, B, and C. This means that it will make mathematics easily playable, it will simulate some problem-domains in which mathematics is used, and it will have a reliable level-progression to make expertise acquirable just by playing the game.
+The priority is to complete a full line of progression through Super Practica A, B, and C. This means that it will make mathematics easily playable, it will simulate some problem-domains in which mathematics is used, and it will have a reliable level-progression to make expertise acquirable just by playing the game.

 It will have more than stock graphics.
 That Super Practica should look nice is very important.

-From here we would be able to develop Super Practica to perfect the playability, playthruability, efficiency, and essential accuracy of its existing content.
-We would be able to cover arithmetic more completely.
-And we could begin to branch out into Algebra and Geometry, if this turns out to be viable.
+From here we will be able to develop Super Practica to perfect the playability, playthruability, efficiency, and essential accuracy of its existing content.
+We will be able to branch out to cover arithmetic more completely.
+And we will try to progress to Algebra and Geometry, if this turns out to be viable.